 Josh Halofsky (PhD) Trophic cascades and aspen recruitment in the Gallatin range of Southwest Montana

-The proposed study will examine the relationship between wolf, elk, and aspen within the framework of trophic cascades inside and outside of the Gallatin elk winter range.
+The study will examine the relationship between wolf, elk, and aspen within the framework of trophic cascades inside and outside of the Gallatin elk winter range.
 The overall goal of this study is to determine if an association exists between current aspen recruitment and historic and current elk browsing activities as affected by the absence or presence of wolf predation.
 This study will also examine if environmental factors (climate, conifer invasion) may have had a role in aspen recruitment.
 Through the examination of current and historic elk browsing levels, current and historic browsing effects on aspen recruitment can be addressed.
 Historic browsing levels will be determined through tree ring analyses and aspen age structures.
 Current browsing levels will be assessed based on elk pellet counts and plant architecture methods.
 Current browsing will be assessed based on predation risk and viewshed using a digital elevation model.

 Jeff Hollenbeck (PhD) Multi-scale bird-aspen habitat relationships in the Northern Yellowstone Ecosystem

-I am conducting an investigation of the relationships between birds and aspen habitat in the northern Yellowstone Ecosystem with an emphasis on migratory bird species.
+I conducted an investigation of the relationships between birds and aspen habitat in the northern Yellowstone Ecosystem with an emphasis on migratory bird species.
 The highly researched aspen of the northern ungulate range provide a rich context in which to understand how birds use and distribute themselves among aspen patches at multiple scales (patch, landscape, and regional).
 Specific questions include: (1) Do avian species diversity vary as a function of conifer presence in aspen habitat?
 (2) Do aspen patches intercept migratory birds during northward migration? and (3) How do birds respond to differences in aspen patch structure resulting from differing land management approaches in the northern Yellowstone Ecosystem?

 Andrea Laliberte (PhD, June 2003) Human Influences on Historical and Current Wildlife Distributions from Lewis & Clark to Today